Ant-Robot/My-Figure-Collection-Android-SDK/README.md

 # My-Figure-Collection-Android-SDK

-This library aims to helps developers to integrate MFC API functions directly into their Android project.
+This library aims to help developers to integrate MFC API functions directly into their Android project.

 To integrate it to your project, simply add this repos to your build.gradle :